Glossary

 - Process:

-- Onboard cameras capture real-time images of the environment.
+- Onboard cameras capture real-time images.

 - Benefits:

-- Helps in complying with safety regulations and standards.
+- Better compliance with safety standards.

 Robotics: Object Sorting in Warehouses